-I’ve paid tons of money to take my kids to water parks all over the place.
-They flew down colorful plastic slides full of chlorinated water and loved every minute of it.
-So, when we had the chance to visit Sliding Rock we couldn’t wait!
+I’ve paid tons of money to take my kids to water parks all over the Southeast.
+They flew down colorful slides full of chlorinated water and loved every minute of it.
+So, when we had the chance to experience a natural water slide we couldn’t wait!

 Sliding Rock near Asheville, North Carolina was unlike any water slide we have ever experienced before!